Mastermath Course on Symplectic Geometry - 8EC, spring semester, 2022/ 2023

 What is symplectic geometry?

-Apart from classical mechanics, symplectic structures appear in a few other fields, for example in:
+Apart from classical mechanics, symplectic forms appear in a few other fields, for example in:

 - Algebraic geometry: Every smooth algebraic subvariety of the complex projective space carries a canonical symplectic form.